Share e-mail

 Example:

 Author last name, first name.
 Year.
 “Article title.”
-Magazine Title, month or month and day, page numbers.
+Magazine Title, month or month and day, and page numbers if you have them.

 Example: